GFZ/enpt/docs/installation.rst

 Using Anaconda or Miniconda (recommended)
 -----------------------------------------

-Using conda_, EnPT is installed as follows:
+Using conda_ (latest version recommended), EnPT is installed as follows:

 1. Create virtual environment for enpt (optional but recommended):